glscene/ArenaC/README.md

 # SamplesC
-The source code samples based on GLScene for further development on C++Builder
+The source code samples based on GLScene for C++Builder